mpv-easy/mpv-easy/mpv-cut/readme.md

 By default, the shortcut key `c` adds the current time point to the segment, `esc` cancels the selection, and `o` exports the video.

-If the video file is `/a/b/c.mp4`, output the 10th to 20th second.
-Then the output video file is `/a/b/c.10.20.mp4`
+If the video file is `/a/b/c.mp4`, the output video file is `/a/b/c.start.end.x.y.w.h.mp4`

 ### mpv-cut